SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Santa Con

-If you happen to be walking around Union Square San Francisco in December and are surrounded by hundreds of Santas, then you are here for Santa Con!
+If you happen to be walking around Union Square San Francisco in December and find yourself surrounded by hundreds of Santas, then you are here for Santa Con!

-This fun event started here and is so popular, you will now find it at locations around the world.
-It's a fun event that starts with a meeting in the square and moves to bars throughout the city.
+This fun event started in SF and became popular that you will now find it around the world.
+The fun starts with a meeting in the square and moves to bars throughout the city.

 January